no collateral required*

 Have You Helped Women in My Industry Get Funded Before?

 More than likely, the answer is yes.
 We work with men and women in hundreds of industries, including statistically female-led small businesses.
 From retail to recycling, we’ve helped to facilitate small business loans to all sorts of industries.

 Do I Need a Business Plan For Women’s Business Loans?

-No, you do not need a business plan to apply for any product from UCS.
+For most small business loans facilitated by UCS, you do not need a business plan to apply.
 For most products, you don’t even need to disclose your intended purpose of the funds.
 However, you should never apply for a business loan without knowing exactly which investments or expenses the funds will cover.
 Disclosing this information will also help us determine the right borrowing amount, terms, and repayment structure for your needs.
 Failing to develop a plan before applying often causes borrowers to ask for too much funding or too little.

 Why Do Women Have Unequal Access To Business Loans?

 The business financing industry’s bias against women stems from a multitude of circumstances.
 First is the discrepancy in working capital between female and male business owners.
 Women start their small businesses with less working capital and use more of their own money to finance their companies.
 In traditional business lenders’ eyes, this suggests that the business owner will have less money to make payments should the business fail.

 Additionally, research has shown that the average woman’s credit score is about 25 points lower than the average man.
 For traditional business lenders, the credit score is the most critical factor when approving loans.
 If you do not have excellent credit, they won’t even look at the rest of your data.